anaef/nginx-lws/doc/Directives.md

 ```

 > [!CAUTION]
-> Allowing unconditional control characters in the capture group of variables referenced in the
+> If a variable is referenced in the *main* value, ensure its capture group cannot contain
-> *main* value can lead to security vulnerabilities, such as the processing of relative paths with
+> punctuation characters that could form relative path segments (e.g., `..`); otherwise, attackers
-> `..` segments, allowing access to arbitrary files on the file system.
+> might traverse directories and access unintended files.

 For more information, please see the [request processing](RequestProcessing.md) documentation.